bizz84/starter_architecture_flutter_firebase/README.md

 View models abstract the widgets' **state** and **presentation**.

-View models do not have any reference to the widgets themselves.
+View models **do not have any reference** to the widgets themselves.
 Rather, they define an **interface** for **publishing** updates when something changes.

-View models can talk directly to service classes, if they need to read or write data.
+View models can talk directly to service classes to read or write data, and access other domain-specific APIs.

 But unlike service classes, they can **hold and modify state**, according to some business logic.